dikortis/LetsTalkETC/Episodes/Episode_5.md

-my framework for thinking about the necessity of negotiation and when people attack Barry Silbert which happens fairly frequently within the etherium classic community the way that I think about that is I view it as a way of basically using coercion right it's an
+my framework for thinking about the necessity of negotiation and when people attack Barry Silbert which happens fairly frequently within the ethereum classic community the way that I think about that is I view it as a way of basically using coercion right it's an